hypercore-one/znn_walletapi_csharp/README.md

 Users and roles need to be configured in order to authorize an user and create tokens.

-Use the `Api:Users` configuration section to configure Users authorization.
+Use the `Api:Users` configuration section to configure users and roles.

 ``` Json
 "Api": {